Doubly infinite residual neural networks: a diffusion process approach

-Let $p(\xdt_T|\xdt_0)$ denote the conditional distribution of the network's output given the input for a neural network at initialization.
-The strategy of \cite{pelux2020sde} to enforce desirable properties on $p(\xdt_T|\xdt_0)$ consists in having a deep neural networks to converge, as the number of layers $L$ go to infinity, i.e. $\Dt \downarrow 0$, to a continuous-time stochastic process on the finite time interval $[0,T]$.
-In this case, for $L$ large enough, the conditional distribution $p(\xdt_T|\xdt_0)$ will be close to the distribution of the limiting process at terminal time $T$ given the same $\xdt_0$, and such a limiting process should be chosen to make this transition density well behaved.
-There are many approaches to construct continuous-time stochastic processes as limiting dynamics of discrete-time stochastic processes, and in this work we consider the simplest case where the limiting process has continuous paths.
-In all the neural network architectures considered in the present paper, each network's layer depends exclusively on the previous one, hence $\xdt_t$ has the Markov property.
-In particular, these two specific conditions identify a broad class of diffusion processes \citep{stroock2006multidimensional}, which are continuous-time Markov processes with continuous paths, as natural candidates for the limiting process.
+We recall assumptions and results for diffusion process approximations of discrete-time stochastic processes, which are at the basis of the work of \cite{pelux2020sde}.
+Let $\xdt_{l}$, for $l=1,\dots,L$, denote the $l$-th layer of a neural network with $L$ layers, and let $\xdt_0$ be the network's input; we refer to the next section for a precise description of $\xdt_l$ in the context of neural networks, and in particular for ResNets.
+As we consider limiting continuous-time stochastic process, we re-index $\xdt_0,\xdt_1,\dots,\xdt_L$ on a discrete-time scale.
+In particular, let $T > 0$ be a terminal time, $\Dt = T/L$, for each $L$ we establish a correspondence between discrete indices $l \in \mathbb{Z}_{+}$ and discrete times $t \in \R_{+}$ by $l = 0,1,\dots,L \leftrightarrow t = 0,\,\Dt,\,2\Dt,\,\dots,\,T$.
+Without loss of generality, we consider a neural network with input $\xdt_0$ and layers $\xdt_{\Dt},\dots,\xdt_T$, with $\xdt_t$ being a generic layer.
+Let $p(\xdt_T\,|\,\xdt_0)$ denote the conditional distribution of the network's output given the input for a neural network at initialization.
+To enforce desirable properties on $p(\xdt_T\,|\,\xdt_0)$, the strategy of \cite{pelux2020sde} consists in having the neural networks to converge, as $L$ goes to infinity, i.e. $\Dt \downarrow 0$, to a continuous-time stochastic process on the finite time interval $[0,T]$.
+In this case, for $L$ large enough, the conditional distribution $p(\xdt_T\,|\,\xdt_0)$ is close to the distribution of the limiting process at $T$ given the same $\xdt_0$, with the limiting process being chosen in such a way to make the transition density function well behaved.
+Among possible constructions of continuous-time stochastic processes as limits of discrete-time processes, here we consider the case where the limiting stochastic process has continuous paths.
+In all the neural network architectures considered in the present paper, each network's layer depends exclusively on the previous one, and hence $\xdt_t$ has the Markov property.
+These conditions identify diffusion processes \citep{stroock2006multidimensional} that are continuous-time Markov processes with continuous paths as natural candidates for the limiting process.